 At the start of the Civil War, California wasn’t a sure bet to stay in the Union.
-It had an active and vociferous population of Southern sympathizers, who dominated the California’s government during the first decade of statehood.
-But in the bitter years before the war, the state’s politics spun out of control.
+It had an active and vociferous population of Southern sympathizers, who dominated California’s government during the first decade of statehood.
+In the bitter years before the war, the state’s politics spun out of control.
 The dominant Democratic Party broke apart over slavery and Secession.
 The quarrel peaked in 1859, when California's pro-slavery Chief Justice shot and killed its free-soil US Senator in a duel.
 This violence shook California voters and weakened the Democratic hold on the state.
 In 1860, Abraham Lincoln and the upstart Republican Party won California by about 700 votes, even though less than a third of California’s voters cast their ballots for him.

 Life in wartime California was strongly affected by the crisis.
 Secessionist sentiment burned hot in the southern and central parts of the state, where whole communities pledged themselves to the Rebel cause.
 Some even attempted to launch partisan campaigns.
 One daring gang tried to sail a privateer out of the San Francisco!